Showing posts with label René Cresté. Show all posts

 René Cresté

 René Cresté (1881-1922) was a French stage and film actor and director of the silent film era.
 He is best remembered as the amazingly cool title character in the crime-adventure serial Judex (1917-1918), directed by Louis Feuillade.
-Judex was the first superhero of the cinema.
+Judex was the first superhero in the cinema.

 René Cresté, Edouard Mathé